mee404/mee404.github.io/tutorials/basic-python.md

 # Edit theme's home layout instead if you wanna make some changes
 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: default
-title: Tentative Sylabus
+title: Basic Python Tutorial
 permalink: /tutorials/basic-python/
 ---

 ### **Basic Python Tutorial**

 It is strongly recommended that you first finish this tutorial.
 I will be using Python version 2.7 , hence for convenience, you are expected to install Python version 2.7 on your sytem.
-The walkthrough for the installation is platform specific, you should refer to the official [Python Website](https://www.python.org){:target="blank"}.
+The walkthrough for the installation is platform specific, you should refer to the official [Python Website](https://www.python.org){:target='_blank'}.
 Once you're sure that you installed the correct python version on your system CD to correspnding directory for MEE404 class you created by using whichever name you want to use.
 Here I preferred MEE404 for convenience.

 ```sh
 cd MEE404